I) Frequently Asked Questions by Self-Represented Litigants

 A quiet title case is filed against a person who claims an interest in property that is allegedly invalid and is adverse to the property owner.
 Examples of such interests include encroachments by fences or buildings and unreleased but paid mortgages or judgment liens.
 If the party seeking to quiet title proves that the interest is invalid, the court will declare the interest null and void.

-II) Questions Frequently Asked by Judicial Sale Purchasers/Sheriff's Sales
+II) Frequently Asked Questions by Judicial Sale Purchasers/Sheriff's Sales

 Sheriff’s sales are public auctions resulting from court orders where property is sold to the highest bidder.